PartIII-4101Z/fcc-ee-phi-s-error/README.md

 python -m scripts.run_omega_scan
 ```

 The script generates the pseudo-experiments, performs the fits, and writes the output figures to the project root.
+Average runtime for 150 toys at 16 values of omega can be expected to be ~10 minutes on most modern laptops.

 ## Repository structure